Lizard Island Guide

 Planning Your Visit Like a Seasoned Traveller

-Lizard Island is a small island with some pretty wild weather – the kind of place where a seemingly harmless sandy track can turn into a bit of an ordeal & a “short walk” can quickly turn into a pretty steep climb.
-Still, the island delivers a simply incredible experience if you arrive with realistic expectations, plenty of water, and a healthy dose of respect for Country.
+Lizard Island is a small island with some pretty wild tropical weather—the kind of place where a seemingly harmless sandy track can turn into an ordeal and a “short walk” can quickly become a steep island climb.
+Still, the island delivers an incredible experience if you arrive with realistic expectations and plenty of water, along with a healthy dose of respect for Country.

 Whether you’re snorkelling off Attenborough Beach, heading up Chinamans Ridge or wandering the boardwalk through the mangroves behind Anchor Bay, the key thing is that planning your stay really does make all the difference between a nice, breezy island escape and a rather humbling lesson in what the tropics can dish out.